 When you leave Chamonix you always leave a part of you behind, borne aloft by the clouds over Mont Blanc, wandering from peak to peak.

 There is no off-season in Chamonix because the scenery is magical all year round.
 Nature lovers will be spoilt for choice at any time of year, but the best time to visit will depend on your interests and the activities you have planned.
 Hikers flock here in the summer months, exploring the trails and meeting marmots and mountain ibexes along the way.
 Fans of skiing and other mountain sports will obviously prefer the winter, when Chamonix is coated in a deep layer of white.

 How to get there?

 The best way to arrive is to take the train directly to Chamonix Station, or fly to Lyon or Geneva and catch a train the rest of the way.
 Geneva is the quickest and most practical option, within easy reach of Chamonix by both car and train.
 Most day trips and outings leave from the town centre, and you can explore Chamonix itself by foot.

-A photographic adventure
+Depart on a photographic adventure